Isaac Hecker: Controversy on Hecker biography

-The brief did not assert that Hecker and the Americans had held any unsound doctrine on the above points.
-Instead, it merely stated that if such opinions did exist, the Pope called upon the hierarchy to eradicate them.
-Cardinal Gibbons and many other prelates replied to Rome.
-With a near-unanimous voice, they declared that the incriminated opinions had no existence among American Catholics.
-Hecker had never countenanced the slightest departure from Catholic principles in their fullest and most strict application.
-The disturbance caused by the condemnation was slight; almost the entire laity and a considerable part of the clergy were unaware of this affair.
-However, the pope's brief did end up strengthening the position of the conservatives in France.
+Testem Benevolentiae did not accuse Hecker or the American bishops of being guilty of any of the four points.
+Instead, the brief merely stated that if such opinions did exist among the American clergy, the hierarchy needed to eradicate them.
+In response to Testem Benevolentiae, Gibbons and other American church leaders assured the pope that the opinions in the preface belonged to Klein, not Hecker or them.
+They stated that Hecker never promoted any deviation from, or minimization of, Catholic doctrines.
+The Hecker controversy gained very little attention among the laity or the majority of the clergy in the United States or Europe.
+Testem Benevolentiae did strengthen the conservative position in France, which was its main purpose.

 When the church in America was struggling with the question of whether the assimilation of Catholics, many of whom were immigrants, into American culture would compromise their Catholic faith, Hecker saw no contradiction between being American and being Catholic.
-According to Russell Shaw, "On the level of ideas, no one before or since has done more than Isaac Hecker did to promote Catholic assimilation into the secular culture of the United States."
+In a 2014 article in OSV Weekly, the journalist Russell Shaw wrote, "On the level of ideas, no one before or since has done more than Isaac Hecker did to promote Catholic assimilation into the secular culture of the United States."